- International Relations

 For nearly a quarter of a century, my team and I have worked on many landmark deals and projects in Russia.
 We were there at the beginning of the stock market, contributing to the establishment of common standards and regulations, and taking part in its construction as members of advisory councils in dozens of state and public organizations.
 We participated in the privatization of the largest companies in Russia, the creation of the RTS stock exchange and other institutional infrastructure, the restructuring of Rosgosstrakh, creating the partnership between AvtoVAZ and Renault, bringing Daimler in as a strategic investor in KAMAZ, numerous IPOs and SPOs by domestic companies, including on the international stock exchanges and attracting investments on the domestic and foreign markets.
 We accumulated experience, were confronted with multiple complex situations that the Russian financial industry had never faced before, and we dealt with each of our client’s problems as if they were our own.
 In the process of building Troika Dialog we overcame a number of difficult stages: a management buyout, capital raising and the arrival of a strategic partner, the creation of a unique system of partnerships in Russia and sale of business.
 We made it through the economic crisis in Russia with dignity, and helped our clients and partners to do so as well.

 The unique thing about Troika was that we were able to become a trusted and accountable partner for Russian private business, government, domestic and foreign investors and institutes all at the same time.
 Thanks to this approach, I was lucky enough to strike up partnership and friendly relations with a large number of businessmen and public figures from around the world.
 I enjoy the opportunity to interact with different people, learn something new and expand my social circle and outlook, share information, and connections.
 As I see it, one of the main tasks for us is overcoming the general level of distrust.
 Holding conferences and forums is one of the methods that help people to better understand each other.
-Because of this we decided to launch a series of events to which we will be happy to invite our friends and partners.
-The next forum will take place in February 2017.
+Because of this we regularly hold events of various formats to which we are happy to invite our friends and partners.

-I invite everyone to look carefully at our projects and our platform.
-I’m certain that anyone could find something interesting there to which they can devote themselves.
+Today, more and more people realize the value and importance of communities; we are truly glad that we have various communities in our ecosystem which are uniting around the diverse ideas people of different ages and from various fields, who share common values.
+I’m certain that with Noôdome, the Atlanty business club, the Aurora Humanitarian Initiative movement and the FUTURE ARMENIAN social initiative anyone could find something interesting to which they can devote themselves.
 We are building a community of successful, passionate people who feel they have the strength to change the world.